obsidian-language/cinder/README.md

 # Cinder

 Cinder is a build system designed specifically for the Obsidian programming language.
-Written in Haskell, Cinder provides a simple, efficient way to automate the building and compilation of Obsidian projects.
+Written in C, Cinder provides a simple, efficient way to automate the building and compilation of Obsidian projects.
 Its syntax follows a familiar Makefile-style format, making it easy to define tasks, dependencies, and execution flows.

 # Features